samer--/moby/README.md

 - Change all line endings to Unix standard (single CR, 0x0a)
 - Remove trailing white space from all lines
+- Replace 'S' with 's' everywhere, there is no difference
+- Replace 'W' with 'w' everywhere, there is no difference
+- Replace all "a" with "A", signifying IPA "a"

 Errors